AiviaCommunity/PythonForAivia/VenvRecipes/Cellpose_venv/README.md

 ## Installation

 1. Download the whole `Cellpose_venv` folder.
-Although GitHub does not support subfolder download, you still can use website like [DownGit](https://minhaskamal.github.io/DownGit/#/home) to download the `Cellpose_venv` subfolder.
+Since GitHub does not support subfolder download, please click the following [link](https://minhaskamal.github.io/DownGit/#/home?url=https://github.com/AiviaCommunity/PythonForAivia/tree/master/VenvRecipes/Cellpose_venv) to download the folder.
+The link was generated from DownGit, an open source website for create GitHub repo subfolder download link.

 2. Unzip the the downloaded folder `Cellpose_venv`.
 The tree structure of the folder is as follow